List of Ryan's Mystery Playdate episodes

 Ryan's Mystery Playdate is an American children's television series created by Albie Hecht for Nickelodeon, and produced by PocketWatch.
 The series is based on the Ryan's World YouTube channel, which signed an advertising deal with PocketWatch in 2017.
-In the United States, the show's 20 episodes were acquired by Nick Jr. for a premiere date of April 19, 2019.
+In the United States, the show's 20 episodes were acquired by the Nick Jr. Channel for a premiere date of April 19, 2019.